QuangVTran/hello-world/README.md

 # hello-world
 First hello world project on Github
 Hi, my name is Quang, and I made this hello-world repository for my CS3300 course.
+I commited several changes to edit this README file.